 Tied to his desire to do what is right is Marlowe’s belief in human dignity.
 Even bad or self-destructive people are still people.
 Terry and Sylvia Lennox, and Richard and Eileen Wade all may be troubled and occasionally malicious, but they are people who warrant a modicum of decency.
 When explaining why he’s taken so many personal and professional risks to help someone else and for so little gain for himself, Marlowe, with his characteristic sarcasm, says, “He was of no real importance, of course.
 Just a human being with blood and a brain and emotions” (376).
 This response shows Marlowe’s valuing humans, even flawed ones, and saying that they should be respected.
 As such he distrusts large organizations: police, the law, newspapers, detective agencies, etc, because they cannot or will not put human beings first.
 As such he’s always an outsider, operating independently and at risk.

 Set against Marlowe’s quiet, determined humanism is the cold viciousness of Harlan Potter, father of Sylvia.
 He is described as “All Victorian dignity on the outside.
 Inside he’s as ruthless as a Gestapo thug” (24).
-After confronting him, Marlowe sees him for the cynical sort of monster who would sacrifice even his own family to have his way, and Lonnie Morgan, the reporter, explains, “Newspapers are owned and published by rich men.
+After confronting him, Marlowe sees him as the cynical sort of monster who would sacrifice even his own family to have his way, and Lonnie Morgan, the reporter, explains, “Newspapers are owned and published by rich men.
 Rich men all belong to the same club.
 Sure there’s competition [....]
 Just so long as it doesn’t damage the prestige and privilege and position of the owners.
 If it does, the lid comes down” (68).
 In his desire to protect his reputation and personal comfort, Harlan Potter is willing to let his own daughter be murdered and the investigation swept under the rug.
 Even though he is not the perpetrator of crimes in the novel, Harlan Potter is painted as a sort of antagonist because he lets terrible things happen despite having the power to stop them.

 Not Saying Goodbye, Just Saying. . .